Von willebrand factor recombinant (Intravenous)

-It is very important that your doctor check you closely while you are receiving von willebrand factor recombinant to make sure it is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress closely while you are receiving von willebrand factor recombinant to make sure it is working properly.
+Blood tests are needed to check for unwanted effects.

-von willebrand factor recombinant may increase your chance of having blood clots.
-Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, shortness of breath, or numbness or weakness with von willebrand factor recombinant.
+Von willebrand factor recombinant may increase your chance of having blood clots.
+Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, or numbness or weakness with von willebrand factor recombinant.

-von willebrand factor recombinant may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, trouble breathing, chest tightness, swelling in your face, hands, tongue, or throat, a fever, chills, a runny nose or sneezing, itching or hives, or lightheadedness or faintness after you get the injection.
+Von willebrand factor recombinant may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.